Library of Congress

 This affinity diagram acts as a collection of all raw data and insights (over 400 yellow notes) gathered during the contextual interviews and the interpretation sessions.
 The research team looked for correlations and themes to organize the data and understand the scope of the problem: the insights, worries, issues, and key elements in the user's A/V search habits.

 We identified five overarching themes(green notes) that reflect the user story at the highest level and can be used to navigate the rest of the diagram.
 The green notes also encompass the blue and pink groupings beneath them.
-These key themes are that people use prior knowledge and experience to search for A/V contents for different purposes, from education purpose to personal needs.
+We found that people use prior knowledge and experience to search for A/V contents for different purposes, from education to personal needs.
 Content quality, metadata, popularity, relevance, and authenticity are some of the crucial challenges to the A/V content discovery process.

 03 .
 USER JOURNEY MAP